 Selling directly to consumers is far from a new business model, but the pandemic has rapidly boosted subscription rates for direct-to-consumer (D2C) retailers.
-A new study published in collaboration with PYMNTS and sticky.io shows subscriptions as a whole have grown more popular since the pandemic’s onset, with more “subscription curious” consumers spending time browsing online options, testing products and signing up for free subscription trials.
+A study published in April 2021 in collaboration with PYMNTS and sticky.io shows subscriptions as a whole have grown more popular since the pandemic’s onset, with more “subscription curious” consumers spending time browsing online options, testing products and signing up for free subscription trials.

 According to the index, among the 23 million Americans who have at least one retail subscription that allows them to purchase products directly from manufacturers, 80% do so because they want more variety, higher quality items, enjoyment and fun or because ordering directly is the only way to access the product.

 To exceed customer expectations, D2C subscription service providers must go beyond simply offering convenience and ease of use — although those are essential elements to customer retention.
 To really engage and entice customers, subscription providers must deliver on their customers’ demands for unique, personalized and enjoyable subscription experiences.